2000 – 2010

 2007

-The mega city campaign stirred the capital city Kiev, with a population of 5 million.
+The Mega City Campaign stirred the capital city Kyiv, with a population of 5 million.
 An estimated 25 million people watched the life-changing testimonies throughout the country.
 Giant billboards, three secular TV channels, radio, ads in the public transport system, and daily newspapers carried the campaign message.
 Thousands of calls were received at the call centre.
 Over 20,000 campaign books with dynamic transformation stories were delivered to those requesting the book.

 The testimony of police Lieutenant-colonel Vasili Peregenets triggered a reaction from the Ministry of the Interior and the President of Ukraine.